ContainerSolutions/terraform-examples/README.md

 - In general, underscores are used in Terraform names over dashes

+- Naming Terraform resources:
+  - use only lower case letters, numbers, and underscore
+  - names should be unique between all examples
+  - prefixed with:  `changeme_<example_name>_`

+- `name =` attribute within the resource:
+  - use only lower case letters, numbers, and dash
+  - same as resource name, but with: `s/_/-/g`

 ## Sources / Thanks To

 [Learn Terraform The Hard Way](https://leanpub.com/learnterraformthehardway)